Avoidant Attachment Style in a Relationship – 7 Tips for Loving Your Partner

 1. Show your partner that they are valued and appreciated

-Lovers with an avoidant attachment style are driven by a major desire in romantic relationships: to feel valued, to feel that whatever they bring to the relationship makes a difference.
+Lovers with an avoidant attachment relationship style are driven by a major desire in romantic relationships: to feel valued, to feel that whatever they bring to the relationship makes a difference.

 Fulfill this desire by recognizing the contributions your partner makes to the relationship and praising them generously.